 That's why it is refreshing to see such good entry level prices at Lantern House.
 It is the only new development on the High Line that has 1 bedrooms under $2 million (with very few as low as $1.45 million and 2 bedrooms under $3 million (with very few as low as $2.4 million).
 Of course, if you want River views, prices are higher, but still not at crazy levels like its neighbor XI.

 In the last few weeks, NYC has solidified its position as the second most important tech hubs in the world with massive leases signed in and around the Hudson Yards neighborhood.
 Tech companies are scrambling for prime Manhattan real estate to attract the city’s large and well-educated talent pool.
 The synergy with related industries makes NYC the right choice for these Tech giants.

-These sensational headlines sell a lot of newspapers and clicks, but don’t serve their readers in telling them what really is going on in the Manhattan real estate market.
+These sensational headlines sell a lot of newspapers and clicks, but don’t serve their readers in telling them what really is going on Manhattan real estate prices.

 Yes, the 3rd quarter sales activity and prices were way down, but that was really because buyers rushed to bring sales forward to the 2nd quarter to avoid an increase in the mansion tax.
 Plain and simple.

 What is this tax about?
 On July 1, 2019, the mansion tax, a NY tax paid by the buyer at closing, rose from a flat 1% for properties $1 million and over to a sliding scale percentage ranging from 1.25% to 3.9% for the most expensive properties.